Indonesia–European Union trade relations

 The European Union and Indonesia have built robust commercial relations, with bilateral trade amounting to approximately €25 billion in 2012 resulting in a sizeable €5.7 billion trade surplus for Indonesia with the EU.
 As of 2012, EU and Indonesia trade has been marked by an upward trend.
 Whereas total trade was worth almost €16 billion in 2009, by 2011 it had already reached €23.5 billion.

+As of 2024, bilateral trade in goods between the European Union and Indonesia reached approximately €27.3 billion, with EU exports valued at €9.7 billion and imports at €17.5 billion, indicating a continued expansion in trade relations.

 For the EU, Indonesia is the 24th largest import source (share 0.9%) and the 30th largest export destination (share 0.6%).
 Inside the ASEAN region, Indonesia ranks fourth in terms of total trade.

+By 2024, Indonesia had become the European Union’s 33rd largest trading partner globally and its fifth-largest trading partner within the ASEAN region.
+The EU accounted for around 6.4% of Indonesia’s total trade.

 The EU is Indonesia's 4th largest trading partner after Japan, China and Singapore, representing almost 10% of its total external trade.
 The EU is the second-largest investor in the Indonesian economy.
 In the past years, approximately 1000 European companies have invested about €130 billion in the economy and directly generated employment for 1.1 million Indonesians.
 EU investment in Indonesia is mostly allocated to mining, infrastructure and manufacturing.